 The growth of the oil industry in in the 1950s-60s significantly changed the region.
 Within a few decades the States had transformed from some of the world's poorest countries to some of the wealthiest.
-This wealth has facilitated investment in infrastructure, enhanced the quality of life, and encouraged rapid urbanization throughout the region with the exception of Irag.
+This wealth wealthiest.
+This wealth has facilitated investment in infrastructure, enhanced the quality of life, and encouraged rapid urbanization throughout the region with the exception of Iraq.